 Why is credit history important?

-Credit reports containing your credit history are used by credit rating agencies, such as FICO*, to create your credit score.
-Potential lenders use this score to decide whether to offer you a loan and what interest rate to charge.
+Credit reports with your credit history are used by credit rating agencies, like FICO®*, to create your credit score.
+A credit history is important because potential lenders use this score to decide whether to offer you a loan and what interest rate to charge.

 Where do you find your credit history?

-Your credit history is recorded in your credit reports.
+Your credit history can be found in your credit reports.
 You can request a free copy of all three of your credit reports annually from annualcreditreport.com.
-After you receive your free copies, you can still request additional credit reports, but for a fee.
-Checking your own credit reports will not impact your credit score.
+After you receive your free copies, you can still request additional credit reports, for a fee.
+Checking your credit reports won’t impact your credit score.

-Your credit history is developed over time as a record of your financial activity.
-Simply put, lenders and other companies collect information regarding your accounts and provide this to the credit bureaus.
+Your credit history is built over time as a record of your financial activity.
+Potential lenders and other companies collect information about your accounts and give it to the credit bureaus.

-The credit bureaus create a profile for you, including your personal information, credit accounts you have had, your payment history, inquiries from lenders, possible bankruptcy filings, or accounts sent to a collection agency.
+The credit bureaus create a profile for you, including your personal information, credit accounts you’ve had, your payment history, inquiries from lenders, possible bankruptcy filings, or accounts sent to a collection agency.

-For example, your credit report lists details such as:
+For example, your credit report may list these details:

-- Your full name (and any names you have used in the past)
+- Your full name (and any names you’ve used in the past)

 - Address